big-data-lab-team/paper-sequential-split-merge/README.md

 # How to get a pdf

 A pdf is uploaded for every release of the paper:
-* There is no release yet.
+* There is no release yet, this is still work in progress.

 See instructions below to create a pdf for the current version.